MTT Strategy: Tournament Poker from Registration to Final Table 2026

 The payout structure is the harder concept.
 Unlike a cash game where every chip is worth exactly one dollar, MTT chips do not convert linearly to prize money, because the money jumps at the top of the payout ladder distort chip value.
 This is what the Independent Chip Model measures, and it is why folding hands you would stack off with in a cash game is often correct deep in an MTT.

 The table below shows how these differences play out across the three most common online formats.
-MTTs sit in the middle on stack depth but dominate on variance and complexity, which is why they require their own framework rather than borrowed cash-game habits.
+MTTs sit in the middle on stack depth but dominate on variance and complexity, which is why they require their own approach rather than borrowed cash-game habits.

 | Factor | MTT | Cash Game | Sit & Go / Spin |